 Be smart about your thermostat.

-Spring weather can bring unpredictable weather, with some parts of the country being well on their way to warmer temperatures, and others may still see snow and signs of winter in the coming weeks.
-With these fluctuations, consumers can benefit from using a smart thermostat Why?
-It learns your heating and cooling patterns and adjusts the temperature accordingly, so your energy use and bills can change as well.
+Spring can bring unpredictable temperatures.
+With these fluctuations, consumers can benefit from using a smart thermostat.
+It learns your heating and cooling patterns and adjusts the temperature accordingly, so your energy use and bills will benefit as well.

 Open the blinds and curtains.